ianstormtaylor/slate/docs/api/operation.md

 #### `isSelectionOperation(value: any) => boolean`

-Check of a value is a `SelectionOperation` object.
+Check if a value is a `SelectionOperation` object.
 Returns the value as a `SelectionOperation` if it is one.

 #### `isTextOperation(value: any) => boolean`

-Check of a value is a `TextOperation` object.
+Check if a value is a `TextOperation` object.
 Returns the value as a `TextOperation` if it is one.

 ### Static methods